sumin3/holbertonschool-low_level_programming/0x17-dynamic_libraries/README.md

 ```
 cd 0x17-dynamic_libraries
 ```
-After change current working directory, issue the following command to compile \
-the code
-Change directory into the **0x17-dynamic_libraries** directory and issue the following command to compile
+After change current working directory to **0x17-dynamic_libraries** directory and issue the following command to compile

 ## How to create and ues Dynamic libraries?
 for information about this section, go to my [post](https://medium.com/@3_sumin/static-vs-dynamic-libraries-b3a57d13ff06)